buildpacks/rfcs/text/0000-project-toml-converter.md

 * __project descriptor__ - a file that is included in the application directory to configure various behavior related to buildpacks; for more information, see the [`project.toml`](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md) extension specification

-* __CNB_PLATFORM_API__ The Project TOML Converter will use the `CNB_PLATFORM_API` environment variable to decide which API to implement.
-For now, if `CNB_PLATFORM_API` is not supplied, platform API 0.3 (the currently implemented API) will be assumed, to avoid breaking existing platforms that do not currently set this environment variable.
+* __CNB_PLATFORM_API__ The Project TOML Converter will use the `CNB_PLATFORM_API` environment variable to decide the target schema.
+The `CNB_PLATFORM_API` environment variable is set by the platform in the lifecycle's execution environment.
+Version 0.3 is assumed if it is not set.

 # Motivation
 [motivation]: #motivation